 How to Batch Rename Files on Mac OS X Easily from Finder

-How to Batch Rename Files on Mac with the Rename Finder Item Function of OS X
+How to Batch Rename Files on Mac with the Rename Finder Item Function of Mac OS X

-- Select the files in the Finder of OS X that you wish to batch rename
+- Select the files in the Finder of Mac OS that you wish to batch rename

 - Right-click (or Control+Click) on the selected files and choose “Rename X Items” where X is the number of files selected